jaredpalmer/razzle/README.md

 }
 ```

 Last but not least, if you find yourself needing a more customized setup, Razzle is _very_ forkable.
-There is one webpack configuration factory that is 300 loc, and three scripts (`build`, `start`, and `init`).
+There is one webpack configuration factory that is 300 lines of code, and 3 scripts (`build`, `start`, and `init`).
 The paths setup is shamelessly taken from [create-react-app](https://github.com/facebookincubator/create-react-app), and the rest of the code related to logging.

 ## Razzle API Reference